To paint over laminate you will have to thoroughly clean the surface with a good degreaser. We like to use Krudd Cutter but Windex works well too.

 In addition, make sure there are no oil or grease stains on the laminate, or else your paint will not adhere.
 Or you will have stains bleeding through.

 Then you will have to lightly scuff up the surface with medium-fine grit sandpaper.
 220 grit works perfectly.
-Once the surface is scuffed it will provide the primer with grip to bond to.
+Or you can use a fine sanding sponge.
+Once the surface is scuffed it will provide the primer with a grip to bond to.

-After the primer is fully dried you can apply a top coat of your choice.
+After the primer is thoroughly dried you can apply a top coat of your choice.

 What’s the best Primer for laminate?